Weather update for Islamabad

-The Pakistan Meteorological Department predicted hot and humid weather in the federal capital during the next 24 hours.
+The Pakistan Meteorological Department predicted hot and humid weather in most parts of the country.

+The PMD predicted rain-thunderstorm at isolated places in Islamabad, and adjoining hilly areas.

-On Sunday, the mercury reached 33°C at noon, while the temperature is expected to drop in the evening.
+On Monday, the mercury reached 31°C at noon, while the temperature is expected to drop in the evening.

-Humidity was recorded at around 49 percent in the metropolis.
-Winds blew at 10km/h.
-Max UV Index was recorded at 8 which is high, with visibility around 16km.
+Humidity was recorded at around 65 percent in the metropolis.
+Winds blew at 7km/h.
+Max UV Index was recorded at 7 which is high, with visibility around 3km.

 Continental air is prevailing over most parts of the country.
 Hot and humid weather is expected in most parts of the country; however, rain-thunderstorm may occur at isolated places in Northeast Punjab, Southeast Sindh, Kashmir and adjoining hilly areas.